 The International Ecological Engineering Society IEES believes that ecology is a key competence for future professionals.
 It teaches how to deal with complexity and requires a mode of thinking in systems at different scales.
 Sustainable solutions need to be inspired by a profound understanding of material cycles, ecological functions and - principles.

 Zurich University of Applied Science in Waedenswil, Switzerland, and IEES will host the 2020 Closed Cycles and Circular Society Symposium on 2-5 September 2020.
 The symposium directs to foster the most recent practices, innovations and challenges encountered in this field.

-We aim to address professionals, such as scientists, planners, architects and engineers, who are interested in finding solutions adopted in the field of ecological engineering.
+We aim to address professionals, such as scientists, planners, architects and engineers, who are interested in finding creative solutions in the field of ecological engineering.
 We cordially invite you to participate in this unique symposium to exchange knowledge, innovative ideas and creative skills for an integrated, holistic design.

 No "Sorry, there's just time for one question" at this symposium!

 - Knowledge transfer and education in Ecological Engineering

 - Reducing the environmental footprint through closed cycles